-While our dollar-based net expansion rate may decline or fluctuate from quarter to quarter based on the result of a number of factors, including our existing customers' satisfaction with our solutions, the pricing of our solutions and the ability of competing solutions and the pricing thereof, our dollar-based net expansion rate has historically exceeded 110%.
+Our dollar-based net expansion rate for the three-months ended September 30, 2020 was approximately 110% and was impacted by a more moderate pace of IT asset and IP address expansion in the current economic environment.
+Our dollar-based net expansion rate may experience further decline or fluctuate from quarter to quarter if our existing customers choose to reduce or delay technology spending in response to economic conditions resulting from the COVID-19 pandemic, as well as a result of a number of factors, including our existing customers' satisfaction with our solutions, the pricing of our solutions and the ability of competing solutions and the pricing thereof.